olivemckenzie2003/belly-button-challenge/README.md

 # belly-button-challenge

-This assignment builds an interactive dashboard to explore the Belly Button Biodiversity dataset Links to an external site, which catalogs the microbes that colonize human navels.
+This assignment builds an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 D3 is a JavaScript library and framework for creating visualizations.
-D3 creates visualizations by binding the data and graphical elements to the Document Object Model.
-D3 associates
-(binding) the data (stuff you want to visualize) with the DOM.
+D3 creates visualizations by binding the data and graphical elements to the Document Object Model (DOM).
+D3 associates (binding) the data (stuff you want to visualize) with the DOM.
 This allows the user to manipulate, change or add to the DOM.

-Download starter code files and store them cloned github folder on personal computer Use Visual studio to develope and execute code.
+Download starter code files and store them in cloned github folder on personal computer.
+Use Visual studio to develope and execute code.
 Right click on index.html and select "open with live server" to run code